Thanks to these 33 Thanksgiving turkey recipes, you’ll never have to suffer through a dry bird again.

 The Chipotle peppers in adobo sauce also add a nice bit of tang to the dish.

 This stunning turkey is as simple as it is lovely.
-It has a 25-minute prep time and uses only seven ingredients (oil, garlic, rosemary, basil, Italian seasoning, pepper, and salt).
+It has a delicious rub of salt, brown sugar, rosemary, and orange zest.

 If you’ve ever had the lemon pepper rotisserie chicken from the deli, then you’ll already have an idea of how this tastes.

 It’s juicy, succulent, and has a light, peppery flavor.
 The skin is crisp, and the meat is tender.
 You’ll plate it on a bed of greens with carrots, lemon wedges, and whatever else you like.

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?